How to Get Internet Famous

 Step 1 in that journey is to really understand what it means to be a creator and how we can get good at putting our content out into the world.
 Increasingly, that world isn’t limited to Instagram.
 Creators are branching out and using the tools, audiences, and opportunities that may not be as cluttered and providing access to audiences in different ways.

-This week we’ve gathered some of the most interesting, actionable, and entertaining pieces about the various ways that people are using the non-IG content channels to do just that.
+We’ve gathered some of the most interesting, actionable, and entertaining pieces about the various ways that people are using the non-IG content channels to do just that.

 The most common questions we’ve been getting recently pretty much all relate to TikTok, so it only makes sense to start here.
 This week, Future Social broke down what they described as “The Perfect TikTok”, which was a video of a couple making a dehydrated tomato recipe that they’d take with them on an upcoming outdoor adventure.